 Thank you for your feedback on the last post.
 Those thoughts had been brewing for some time and I needed to get it off my chest.
 It turns out that many of you feel the same – big sigh of relief for me and virtual high-five for you!
 I have a feeling that I have more to say about this topic, and others, but you might be pleased to know that there is no crankiness from me today: there is only cake and it’s a good one.

 There are many reasons to celebrate this cake and the first is that there is no creaming of butter and sugar involved.
 I really, really dislike creaming butter and sugar.
 It sounds petulant (and that’s a fair judgement) but the whole faffing about with bringing the butter to room temperature and setting up the cake mixer just annoys me.
-Batters that come together with a light stir make the whole experience so much more relaxing and for this one, it takes all of 15 minutes to whisk the dry ingredients, whisk the wet (in another bowl), stir the batter together and shove it in the oven.
+Batters that come together with a light stir make the whole experience so much more relaxing and this one takes all of 15 minutes to whisk the dry ingredients, whisk the wet (in another bowl), stir the two together and shove in the oven.
 This is a cake that gives far more than it takes.

 Third and last, this cake looks great.
-The original recipe calls for a sprinkle of chopped pistachios on top of the icing, which sets of the golden cake and creamy icing perfectly.
-I happen to have dried rose petals in my cupboard (bought for a culinary experiment that is still in the experimental stage) and a few of these scattered over makes the cake look even more special.
-The pretty is upped even further if you bake it in a bundt tin that makes it look like a giant flower.
-If you’re going to use a bundt tin, save yourself the heartbreak of stickage/breakage by prepping the pan properly.
-Grease the pan throughly with butter, don’t miss a single tiny ridge or crease, and dust the whole surface with icing sugar, not flour.
+The original recipe calls for a sprinkle of chopped pistachios to top the icing, which sets off the golden cake and creamy icing perfectly.
+I happen to have dried rose petals in my cupboard right now (bought for a culinary experiment that is still in the experimental stage) and a few of these scattered over makes the cake look extra special.
+The pretty is upped even more if you bake it in a bundt tin and make it look like a giant flower.
+Speaking of bundts, if you’re going to use one, save yourself the heartbreak of stickage/breakage by prepping the pan properly.
+Grease the pan throughly with butter, don’t miss a single tiny ridge or crease, and dust the entire surface with icing sugar, not flour.
 If you’re skeptical of my advice, I refer you to the experts and this authoritative article.

 The recipe for this delightful cake comes from the creative Hetty McKinnon of Arthur Street Kitchen, but I first saw it featured on Elizabeth’s lovely blog, The Backyard Lemon Tree.
-I’ve made a couple of tiny adjustments to the original (more juice in the icing to make it thinner and the addition of rose petals to top the cake) but really, it was already perfect.
-You’ll note in the recipe that you can make it with either melted butter or macadamia oil – I’ve tried both and agree with Elizabeth that the oil version is slightly better.
-I also recommend that you freely and openly share this cake.
-It will do wonders for your baking reputation and no-one has to know how easy it really is.
+I’ve made a couple of tiny adjustments to the original (more juice in the icing to make it thinner and the addition of rose petals) but really, it was already perfect.
+You’ll note in the recipe that you can make it with either melted butter or macadamia oil.
+I’ve tried both and agree with Elizabeth that the oil version is slightly better, so that’s what I recommend.
+I also recommend that you freely and openly share this cake as it will do wonders for your baking reputation.
+No-one has to know how simple it was to make.

 Orange Blossom & Cardamom Yoghurt Cake